muhamadto/spring-native-aws-lambda/README.md

 **NOTE**: notice that the policy passed to `--cloudformation-execution-policies` option is the one we created in step 4

-**NOTE 2**: I added queues to receive messages from the functions `onSuccess` and `onFailure` topics, so I had to add the SQS permissions to the policy.
-However, in production scenario I would stop at the topics and let the processor applications create and subscribe the queues to the topics.
-This way, the processor applications can be deployed independently from the function and the function can be deployed independently from the processor applications.
-This is a good practice to follow in order to have a loosely coupled architecture.

 #### Building AWS Lambda Function from Zip